mui/material-ui/docs/data/material/integrations/nextjs/nextjs.md

   </AppRouterCacheProvider>
 ```

-### Theming
+### Font optimization

-Create a new file and export a custom theme that includes the `'use client';` directive:
+To integrate Next.js font optimization with Material UI, create a new file with `'use client';` directive.
+Then, pass the `<font>.variable` as a value to the `typography.fontFamily` theme.

 ```js title="src/theme.ts"
 'use client';